MichaelCurrin/jekyll-blog-demo/README.md

 For instructions on how to setup and run this project locally, see my [gist](https://gist.github.com/MichaelCurrin/1085ab164550b31272699920b5549d4b).

-Since this is a _Project Page_ and not a _User Page_, the assets are relative to the root domain by default and that gives `404` errors.
-Therefore the empty `baseurl` in [config file](_config.yml) had to be replaced with a value.
+A small detail on how this is hosted on Github Pages - since this is hosted a _Project Page_ on a _Github.io_ path and not a _User Page_ on a root, the assets are reference relative to the root domain by default.
+So that would give `404` errors without modification.
+Therefore, the empty `baseurl` in [config file](_config.yml) was replaced with a value.

 ## Gems